AASHISHAG/aashishag.github.io/_posts/2019-8-12-gsoc_week-10+week-11.md

 ### CASE HPC

 One of the important task was to run the model on CASE HPC using Singularity.
 This was almost as challenging as training the model.
+I even reported a [BUG](https://groups.google.com/a/lbl.gov/forum/?utm_medium=email&utm_source=footer#!topic/singularity/n_6p1BAoTs0).
+I am thank full to the Standoford team for fixing it in a overnight.
 Singularity is based on the same concept of Docker but it doesn't provide **root**.
+Singularity provides an environment to hold all the dependencies.
 The below image helped me to understand Singularity.

 ![](
 /others/singularity.png)

-Singularity provides an environment to hold all the dependencies.
-I created a Singularity file at GitHub, that gets automatically build at Singularity Hub.
-The image can be pulled from Singularity Hub and
+I created a Singularity file at GitHub, that gets automatically build at Singularity Hub on very commit.
+The image can be pulled from Singularity Hub and code can be run inside it.